supakunz/Book-Revenue-Pipeline-GCP/README.md

 ```
 - Create a `.env` file in the root directory.

-- Add the following variables to the .env file , replacing the placeholder values with your own:
+- Add the following variables to the .env file, replacing the placeholder values with your own:

 ```
 MYSQL_CONNECTION = mysql_default #file name in Data Storage --> <data_audible_data_merged.csv>